StratifyLabs/StratifyBlog/content/device/2020-06-25-Cpp-Objectified-Arguments.md

 title: C++ Objectified Arguments
 ---

 Last year, I started experimenting with [strong types for C++ arguments]({{< relref "2019-08-16-Using-Strong-Type-Arguments-on-Embedded-Cpp.md" >}}).
-After a year of working trying various approaches, I think I have really found the sweet spot for creating APIs that are
+After a year of working trying various approaches, I have found the sweet spot for creating APIs that are

 - strongly typed,
 - easy to use,